Quadriffis/immortal-millionaire/2 - increase muscle mass.md

 - Protein counts as calories, protein shakes too
 - Eating protein without exercise will not make your muscles grow

+Note that these 2 factors do not describe a healthy diet.
+That would include choosing the right amount and type of carbphydrates and fats as well.
+If you would like to incorporate general health guidelines, read the guidelines in the weight loss section.

 ### Protein quality

 Not all protein is created equal.
 Specifically what matters is the ratio of amino acids and their bioavailability of the source.
 The currently used method to rate proteins is the *Digestible Indispensable Amino Acid Score* or DIAAS.
-It taked into account:
+It takes into account:

 - The amino acid needs of a human
 - The degree to which a protein is absorbed by humans